 Over the last few years, the pharmaceutical industry has been going through a period of change and innovation on an unprecedented scale.
 We are in a state of constant and rapid flux from healthcare cost-containment policies through innovation in new drug development, the handling of long-listed products, and the impending rise of generic drugs to eventually account for 80 percent of all prescriptions.

 Innovator drug companies, generic drug makers, and OTC medicine manufacturers have begun steering their own courses.

-From now on, more innovator-drug companies will specialize in research and development, pharmaceutical-information provision, and the marketing of new drugs, especially anticancer and biological and antibody drugs, thereby downscaling and consolidating factories that require substantial investments and costs.
-Generic-drug manufacturers will become more careful about capital investments in their factories because of drug-price revisions and the increase in development costs.
-We believe that the entire pharmaceutical industry will accelerate into specialization.
+Henceforth, more innovator drug companies will specialize in research and development, pharmaceutical information provision, and the marketing of new drugs, especially anticancer, biological, and antibody drugs, thereby downscaling and consolidating factories that require substantial investments and costs.

 Generic drug manufacturers will become more cautious about capital investment in their factories because of drug price revisions and increases in development costs.
 We believe that the trend towards specialization will be accelerated across the entire pharmaceutical industry.

 It is desirable that, at that time, CMOs that specialize in manufacturing pharmaceuticals (CDMOs) should play a role in taking on the responsibility for tasks ranging from development through manufacturing of formulations.